- promoting the study of biosocial sciences -

-In 2015, the Foundation will support studies falling in the areas of reproduction, demography, fertility, human health (including HIV/AIDS), conservation and human genetics.
+The Foundation supports studies falling in the areas of reproduction, demography, fertility, human health in a biosocial context, conservation and human genetics.
 Studies outside these areas, for example, animal (including primate) projects and evolution will not be supported.

-Grants are small, usually not exceeding £600.
+Small grants are for a maximum of £1500.
 They are directed particularly towards helping graduate research students meet their field work costs, but others may apply.
 Requests for postdoctoral attendance grants to disseminate results will not be considered.
 Undergraduate projects are not supported.

 PhD Grant Fund

-One grant of up to £3000 is offered to enable a registered PhD student to undertake substantive field work as part of their higher degree in the subject areas of reproduction or demography or fertility.
+Usually one grant of a maximum of £4000 is offered to enable a registered PhD student to undertake substantive field work as part of their higher degree in the subject areas of reproduction, demography or fertility.

-- Form for 2014 Small Grant application [click here]
+- Form for 2022 Small Grant application (do not use for 2023 applications) [click here]

 The completed form should be sent to email@example.com.
 Only email applications in the correct format will be accepted for consideration.

 The secretary will acknowledge all applications received and will then contact applicants' referees.
 If no acknowledgement is received within a week of submission, applicants should contact the secretary.
-Applications will be considered by the Trustees and awards will be made in March/April 2015.
+Applications for 2023 will be considered by the Trustees and awards will be made in May/June 2023.